tillt/RTagsComplete/README.md

 # About

 Sublime Text 3 C/C++ code completion, navigation plugin.
-It is based on [rtags](https://github.com/Andersbakken/rtags).
+It is based on [RTags](https://github.com/Andersbakken/rtags).

 This is a fork of the original [sublime-rtags](https://github.com/rampage644/sublime-rtags) by Sergei Turukin.
 New features have been added and merging those back into the orignal sublime-rtags has become a bottleneck this fork avoids.

 # Installation

-Make sure you Install `rtags`:
+Make sure you installed RTags:

     git clone https://github.com/Andersbakken/rtags
     cd rtags